Manithan (2016 film): Plot

 With the help of his uncle Surya, Sakthi collects the video footage of the Land Cruiser involved in the accident and presents it to the court.
-Though Adhiseshan counters him that the Land Cruiser was driven by the driver of the Dewan family, Sakthi refutes his statement by submitting the necessary evidence.
-Dhanapal orders the Police to provide a bodyguard for Sakthi after he was seriously beaten up by alleged assistants of Adhiseshan.
+Though Adhiseshan counters that the Land Cruiser was driven by the driver of the Dewan family, Sakthi refutes his statement by submitting the necessary evidence.
+Dhanapal orders the Police to provide a bodyguard for Sakthi after he is seriously beaten by alleged assistants of Adhiseshan.
 Sakthi and his friends try to interview a relative of one of the victims, Muthupandi, but he says that he knows nothing.
-Sakthi and Priya decide to leave, but as they get on the scooter, a lorry hits them, injuring Priya.
-At the hospital, Muthupandi tells Sakthi that a survivor of the accident stays in Vandavasi and Sakthi and one of his friends decides to leave for Vandavasi.
-Inspector Selvam tries to sabotage Sakthi's investigation but Sakthi is rescued by his bodyguard.
+Sakthi and Priya decide to leave, but a lorry hits them, injuring Priya.
+At the hospital, Muthupandi tells Sakthi that a survivor of the accident stays in Vandavasi and Sakthi and one of his friends leave for Vandavasi.
+Inspector Selvam tries to sabotage Sakthi's investigation, but Sakthi is rescued by his bodyguard.
 Sakthi and journalist Jennifer arrive at Vandavasi, but the police, who captured Muthupandi, kidnap the survivor.

-The next day, Sakthi reveals that he brought the survivor, thanks to Muthupandi intentionally showing the police the wrong man, and Sakthi prosecutes Selvam and finds that he has botched up the investigation by declaring Kamalakannan (Raja Rishi) as dead and snatching Kamalakannan's hard-earned money to stop him from killing Kannan.
-Kamalakannan testifies that he woke up that night to see his family lying in a pool of blood and Rahul getting out of the car, and after seeing what he has done, Rahul spotted Kamalakannan and ran him over with his car, so no there will be no witnesses.
-Kamalakannan survived, with his leg being broken.
+The next day, Sakthi reveals that he brought the survivor, thanks to Muthupandi intentionally showing the police the wrong man, and Sakthi prosecutes Selvam and finds that he has botched the investigation by declaring Kamalakannan (Raja Rishi) as dead and snatching Kamalakannan's money to stop him from killing Kannan.
+Kamalakannan testifies that he woke up that night to see his family lying in a pool of blood and Rahul getting out of the car, and after seeing what he has done, Rahul spotted Kamalakannan and ran him over with his car, so no there would be no witnesses.
+Kamalakannan survived with a broken leg.
 Dhanapal tells Rahul to come to the podium and orders Kannan to see if Rahul was the driver.
 Kannan confirms that Rahul was the one who drove the Land Cruiser.
-After a conclusion of arguments and counter-arguments between Adhiseshan and Sakthi, Dhanapal directs the Tamil Nadu Police to suspend Selvam and initiate a criminal inquiry against him and also declares Rahul as guilty of the crime and sentences him to 14 years in jail under Section 304 and under section 307 of the Indian Penal Code.
+After arguments and counter-arguments between Adhiseshan and Sakthi, Dhanapal directs the Tamil Nadu Police to suspend Selvam and initiate a criminal inquiry against him, and declares Rahul as guilty of the crime, sentencing him to 14 years in jail.
 While Sakthi celebrates with his team, Adhiseshan is crestfallen over suffering defeat for the first time.